infinum/media-blender/.github/CONTRIBUTING.md

 ## Issues

-Most of the time, if webpack is not working correctly for you it is a simple configuration issue.
-Check the `example/` folder for a simple setup.
+Most of the time, if the library is not working correctly for you it is a simple configuration issue.

 ## Setup